BenRutlandWeb/WordPress/README.md

 Semantic Personal Publishing Platform

+---

+## Introduction to the fork

+This WordPress fork is to bring modern PHP practices to the codebase.
+Using composer for autoloading, plugin and theme installs, dotenv for environment variables, and namespacing and type-hinting for PHP classes.

+The work is iterative, meaning nothing should break whilst the development is ongoing.
+Classes can be moved to the `app` directory without affecting other aspects of the install.

+Eventually, I imagine less reliance on helper functions, globals and `final` classes, alloweing for better, faster and nicer PHP development.

+---

 ## First Things First

 Welcome.
 WordPress is a very special project to me.
 Every developer and contributor adds something unique to the mix, and together we create something beautiful that I am proud to be a part of.
 Thousands of hours have gone into WordPress, and we are dedicated to making it better every day.
 Thank you for making it part of your world.